Skip to main content.

 Meet Our Students

-Our students hail from all over the world, as well as a wide range of previous academic and personal backgrounds -- from economics to anthropology (and more), their diverse perspectives enrich our program's uniquely multidisciplinary curriculum.
+Our students hail from all over the world, as well as a wide range of previous academic and personal backgrounds.
+From economics to anthropology, philosophy to public policy (and much more), their diverse perspectives enrich our program’s uniquely multidisciplinary curriculum.

 Palestine